wefitter/react-native-wefitter-samsung/README.md

 # react-native-wefitter-samsung

-React Native library for WeFitter and Samsung Health
+React Native library for integrating WeFitter and Samsung Health into your app.

+## Requirements

+- Kotlin
+  - See this [guide](https://developer.android.com/kotlin/add-kotlin) on how to add Kotlin support to your app.
+- minSdkVersion 23
+  - See this [link](https://developer.android.com/studio/publish/versioning#minsdkversion) for more information.

 ## Getting started

 For all new integrations, access has to be requested from Samsung Health.
-For information please contact [WeFitter API Support](mailto:api-support@wefitter.com).
+The approval process is subject to change at any time.
+To get started please contact [WeFitter API Support](mailto:api-support@wefitter.com).

+You do have to upload an app to the Play Console before your app can be approved.
+It does not have to be released to the public.
+Keep the following information on hand during the approval process:

+- App application ID
+- SHA-256 signing key certificate (found on Play Console in App integrity section)
+- List of supported countries
+- List of datatypes (see below)

 ### Datatypes

 During the approval process you will be asked for a list of datatypes.
-This SDK supports the following datatypes so during the approval process please ask read access for the following:
+This SDK supports the following datatypes so during the approval process please ask read access for at least the following:

 - Heart rate
 - Height